Debut picture book MOVING DAY—Available now!

 teridrobnick.com

-Teri lives in Petaluma, CA with her husband and her best friend, Hobie, a Goldendoodle.
+Teri lives in Petaluma, CA, with her husband and her best friend, Hobie, a Goldendoodle.
 When she's not writing, Teri can be found hiking or rowing on the Petaluma River with her teammates.

 TeriDrobnick.com

-Bio (204 word)
+Bio (204 words)

-Her experience as a Licensed Clinical Social Worker influences many of her storylines such as LGBTQ, chronic illness, dementia, and grieving.
+Her experience as a Licensed Clinical Social Worker influences many of her storylines, such as LGBTQ, chronic illness, dementia, and grieving.
 She was awarded the 2019 Creator of Diverse Works by the San Francisco and North Bay Chapter of the Society of Children's Book Writers and Illustrators.

 She is a member of SCBWI, The Association of Writers and Writing Programs, The Author’s Guild, and has attended numerous writing conferences.

-Teri lives in Petaluma, CA with her husband and her best friend, Hobie, a Goldendoodle.
+Teri lives in Petaluma, CA, with her husband and her best friend, Hobie, a Goldendoodle.
 When she's not writing, Teri can be found hiking or rowing on the Petaluma River with her teammates.

-DOWNLOADABLE PHOTOS:
+AUTHOR PHOTOS:

 FUN FACTS: